 A woman first arriving at Panzi meets immediately with a social assistant, who provides an initial assessment and begins working with the woman and our psychological unit to address her most urgent needs.
 It is only after each woman is assessed to be emotionally resilient enough to undergo treatment that she is cleared for surgery.

-Survivors have continued access to psychosocial support, including group therapy and groundbreaking innovations like our Music Therapy program, through the programs at our after-care center, Maison Dorcas.
+Survivors have continued access to psychosocial support, including group therapy and other groundbreaking therapeutic innovations through the programs at our after-care center, Maison Dorcas.
 Here, survivors and vulnerable community members join to chart forward their healing paths – not in isolation, but together.
 Working side-by-side with women from the community helps to break down stigma and social barriers, bolstering each woman’s support network and strengthening her further.